(erroneously : Zia tactilis)

 NOLINAE, NOLIDAE, NOCTUOIDEA

-The adult moth has fawn forewings with an indistinct pattern.
-It has several areas of raised scales on the wings It has a wingspan of about 3 cms.
+The adult moth has fawn and brown forewings with an indistinct pattern, including two triangular white streaks, a white area by the wingtips, and a comples dark knot near the middle It has several areas of raised scales on the forewings.
+The hindwings are pale brown darkening tward the margins.
+The moth has a wingspan of about 3 cms.

 It is found over most of the southern half of Australia, including